malika1234m/flood-guard-ai/docs/technical_report.md

   dashboard.
 - Expanding the LLM Risk Advisor to support multiple languages (Sinhala/Tamil) for end users in the regions the model covers.
+- Publishing the mobile app to the Play Store / TestFlight (currently distributed as an internal EAS preview APK for the demo), and adding background location + push notifications so users are proactively alerted when their district's risk crosses a threshold.